ntop/n2n/doc/CRYPTO.md

 ```
     012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789012345
    +------------------------------------------------------------------------------------------------+
    !
 52-bit time stamp with microsecond-accuracy    !
-28 pseudo-random bits     !    checksum   !
+28 pseudo-random bits     !16-bit checksum!
    +------------------------------------------------------------------------------------------------+

 ```
 Encrypting this pre-IV with a block cipher step will generate a pseudo-random looking IV which gets written to the packet and used for the header encryption.

-Due to the time-stamp encoded, the IV will more likely be unique, e.g. almost assuredly be a nonce.
+Due to the time-stamp encoded, the IV will more likely be unique, e.g. almost assuredly be unique, a real nonce.

 Upon receival, the time stamp as well as the checksum can be extracted from the IV by performing a 96-bit block-cipher decryption step.
 Verification of the time stamp happens in two steps:

-- The time stamp is checked against the local clock.
+- The (remote) time stamp is checked against the local clock.
 It may not deviate more than plus/minus 16 seconds.
-So, edge and supernode need to keep a somewhat current time.
+So, edges and supernode need to keep a somewhat current time.
 This limit can be adjusted by changing the `TIME_STAMP_FRAME` definition.
 It is time-zone indifferent as UTC is used.

-- Valid time stamps get stored as "last valid time stamp" seen from each node (supernode and edges).
+- Valid (remote) time stamps get stored as "last valid time stamp" seen from each node (supernode and edges).
 So, a newly arriving packet's time stamp can be compared to the last valid one.
 It should be equal or higher.
 However, as UDP packets may overtake each other just by taking another path through the internet, they are allowed to be 160 millisecond earlier than the last valid one.
 This limit can be adjusted by changing the `TIME_STAMP_JITTER` definition.

+The way the IV is used for replay protection and for checksumming make enabled header encryption a prerequisite for these features.